 Inheriting an IRA From a Spouse

 The owner of an IRA can designate anyone to be the beneficiary of an IRA or other account after the owner’s death.
 Often, the beneficiary is the surviving spouse.
-Then the beneficiary has some choices.
+Then the beneficiary has mainly two choices.
+Either can work and the taxes will typically work the same regardless of which option you choose.
+Your two main choices for inheriting an IRA from your spouse are:

 First, the surviving spouse can name himself or herself as the owner of the inherited account.
 In this event, it will be as if the surviving spouse had always owned the account.
-The same distribution rules will apply.
+The same distribution rules will apply for taking money out of the account as it would if you would have opened the account yourself at its inception.

 Second, the new owner can roll it over into an existing IRA.
 This can be a traditional IRA or, after conversion, a Roth IRA.
 Any taxable distributions can be rolled over into another plan, such as a qualified employer retirement plan, a 401(a) or 403(b) annuity plan or a state or local government’s 457(b) deferred compensation plan.